trdroid/Django-Sample-Apps/documentsite/README.md

 ```
 <i>LANGUAGE_CODE</i>: specifies the default language code for this Django site.

+<i>USE_TZ</i>: is a boolean that specifies if the time zone support is active.
+Django supports datetimes that are aware of timezones.
+USE_TZ is set to true by default.

 To create the tables in the database, run the <i>migrate</i> management command:

 > (vir_env) droid@droidserver:~/onGit/Django/documentsite$ python manage.py migrate